 Barbiturates are available in a variety of multicolored pills and tablets and in liquid form.

-How Are They Used?
+How Are Barbiturates Used?

 What Are the Short-Term Effects of Barbiturates?

 Barbiturates reduce anxiety and inhibitions and counteract some of the undesirable side effects of illicit drugs.
 Some individuals are drawn to them because they induce mild euphoria and sleepiness.
 They may have a relaxing effect in the short term but are dangerous in higher doses.
 In the short term, barbiturates can cause the following effects:

 Why Are Barbiturates Harmful?